zbhavyai/.github/.github/SECURITY.md

 While I do my best to secure my project, users are encouraged to implement their own security best practices, such as:

-- Regularly updating to the latest version of my project
+- Regularly updating to the latest version of the project
-- Securing access to hosted instances of my project
+- Securing access to hosted instances of the project
 - Monitoring systems for unusual activity

 ## Contact